frasermclean/personal-site/frontend/content/post/secure-home-network-with-adguardhome/index.md

 - A Raspberry Pi or other computing device to host the software
 - Docker with Docker Compose installed on the host
-- Home network with adnministrator access to the router
+- Home network with administrator access to the router

 ## Installation